wizmo2/squeezelite-esp32/README.md

 - Buttons and Rotary Encoder and map/combine them to various functions (play, pause, volume, next ...)
 - IR receiver (no pullup resistor or capacitor needed, just the 38kHz receiver)
 - Monochrome, GrayScale or Color displays using SPI or I2C (supported drivers are SH1106, SSD1306, SSD1322, SSD1326/7, SSD1351, ST7735, ST7789 and ILI9341).
+- Ethernet using a LAN6270 with RMII interface

 Other features include